Flying High Now

 Activating the Medical Team

-As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s Hospital, Waggoner and Reid were calling on pediatric sleep specialist Hari Bandla, MD, and pediatric otolaryngologist Fuad Baroody, MD, to consult on her case and assist in a full evaluation before surgery.
+As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s, Waggoner and Reid were calling on a pediatric sleep specialist and a pediatric otolaryngologist to consult on her case and assist in a full evaluation before surgery.

-Using a scope, Baroody examined her airway and evaluated the distance between her tongue and the back of her throat.
+Using a scope, the otolaryngologist, Fuad Baroody, MD, examined her airway and evaluated the distance between her tongue and the back of her throat.
 “It was clear that bringing her lower jaw forward would improve her situation,” he said.